gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

     vec4 color1 = texture2D(u_some2DTexture, ...);
     vec4 color2 = textureCube(u_someCubeTexture, ...);

-In GLSL 300es the texture functions automatically know what to do based on the sampler type so now it's just `texture`
+In GLSL 300 es the texture functions automatically know what to do based on the sampler type.
+So now, it's just `texture`

     uniform sampler2D u_some2DTexture;